PalmTree: Learning an Assembly Language Model for Instruction Embedding: Evaluation

 \paragraph{Datasets}

 To pre-train \codename and evaluate its transferability and generalizability, and evaluate baseline schemes in different downstream applications, we used different binaries from different compilers.
 The pre-training dataset contains different versions of Binutils\footnote{https://www.gnu.org/software/binutils/}, Coreutils\footnote{https://www.gnu.org/software/coreutils/}, Diffutils\footnote{https://www.gnu.org/software/diffutils/}, and Findutils\footnote{https://www.gnu.org/software/findutils/} on x86-64 platform and compiled with Clang\footnote{https://clang.llvm.org/} and GCC\footnote{https://gcc.gnu.org/} with different optimization levels.
 The whole pre-training dataset contains \textbf{3,266 binaries} and \textbf{2.25 billion} instructions in total.
+There are about 2.36 billion positive and negative sample pairs during training.
 To make sure that training and testing datasets do not have much code in common in extrinsic evaluations, we selected completely different testing dataset from different binary families and compiled by different compilers.
 Please refer to the following sections for more details about dataset settings.

 \paragraph{Hardware Configuration} All the experiments were conducted on a dedicated server with a Ryzen 3900X CPU@3.80GHz$\times $12, one GTX 2080Ti GPU, 64 GB memory, and 500 GB SSD.